MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-folderredirection.md

 - If you enable this policy setting and the user has redirected folders, such as the Documents and Pictures folders, the folders are redirected on the user's primary computer only.

-- If you disable or do not configure this policy setting and the user has redirected folders, the folders are redirected on every computer that the user logs on to.
+- If you disable or don't configure this policy setting and the user has redirected folders, the folders are redirected on every computer that the user logs on to.

 > [!NOTE]
 > If you enable this policy setting in Computer Configuration and User Configuration, the Computer Configuration policy setting takes precedence.